ConstraintLayout/constraintlayout.github.io/tricks/index.md

 title: Tricks & Tips
 ---

-The {{ page.title }} section provides details of how features of other Android Layout types can easily be reproduced using ConstraintLayout.
-The layout types currently documented are:
+The {{ page.title }} section provides several tips and tricks on how to get the most out of ConstraintLayout, that don't fit in other categories.

+In ths section you can find: